ACL Injury

 - Why you might not be recovering – 7 common ACL rehab mistakes

-But first, let’s consider the success of ACL reconstruction surgery (especially since, if it’s going to be a long rehab, you want to know it’s worth it, right?).
+But first, let’s consider the success of ACL reconstruction surgery (especially since, if it’s going to be a long rehab journey, you want to know it’s worth it, right?).

 If you’re an elite athlete, a meta-analysis of many studies has shown that the likelihood of you successfully returning to the same level of sport after an ACL reconstruction, is around 82%.